tarantool/doc/doc/1.10/reference/configuration/cfg_binary_logging_snapshots.rst

-    an error while reading a :ref:`snapshot file<index-box_persistence>` (at server instance start) or a :ref:`write-ahead log file<internals-wal>` (at server instance start or when applying an update at a replica): skips invalid records, reads as much data as possible and re-builds the file.
+    an error while reading a :ref:`snapshot file<index-box_persistence>` (at server instance start) or a :ref:`write-ahead log file<internals-wal>` (at server instance start or when applying an update at a replica): skips invalid records, reads as much data as possible and lets the process finish with a warning.
+Users can prevent the error from recurring by writing to the database and executing :ref:`box.snapshot() <box-snapshot>`.

-    Otherwise, Tarantool aborts recovery on read errors.
+    Otherwise, Tarantool aborts recovery if there is an error while reading.

     | Type: boolean
-    | Default: true
+    | Default: false
     | Dynamic: no

 .. _cfg_binary_logging_snapshots-rows_per_wal: